 The general rule is that applications should be granted unless there are valid objections or reasons not to.

-The standard hours for pavement licences should be between 8am and 11pm.
-Applications outside of those hours will be considered on a case-by-case basis, and only granted in the absence of objections or once such objections have been resolved or withdrawn.
+The standard hours for pavement licences should be between 08:00 and 23:00.
+Applications outside those hours will be considered on a case-by-case basis, and only granted in the absence of objections or once such objections have been resolved or withdrawn.
 When considering applications the following matters will be taken into account:

 1. Obstruction on the highway

 An absolute minimum unobstructed width of 2.5 metres of the highway, measured from the boundary line of the premises, must be available before a pavement licence is granted.
 Additional widths may be required in certain locations.

 2. Public safety and equalities